minkezhang/msgpp/README.md

 * IPv4 and IPv6 support -- send through the internet to other nodes
 * simple protocol to emulate -- `LEN:MSG` messages sent through the default `C` socket interface (no need to worry about buffer parsing, etc.)
-* atomic messages -- either the message is delivered in whole or dropped
+* atomic messages -- either the message is delivered in whole or dropped by the receiving node

 Contact
 ----